U.S. closing in on recommendation to remove Cuba from state terrorism list

 Secretary of State John Kerry may meet with Cuban Foreign Minister Bruno Rodriguez at the summit, the State Department said.

-But even as Obama and his aides push for further normalization, Obama could also irk Cuban delegates when he meets civil society activists, including Cuban dissidents, on Friday.

-Obama's implicit message to Latin American leaders is now that he has met their demands to allow Cuba into the fold, they in return should speak out more about Cuban and Venezuelan human rights problems, an Obama aide said, speaking on condition of anonymity.

-Though Cuba's efforts to support leftist insurgencies have ended, and it is now helping a peace effort in Colombia, some Republican lawmakers insist Cuba should remain on the list as long as it continues to harbour fugitives wanted in the United States.
+Though Cuba's efforts to support leftist insurgencies have ended, and it is now helping a peace effort in Colombia, some Republican lawmakers insist that Cuba should remain on the list as long as it continues to harbor fugitives wanted in the United States.

 They include Joanne Chesimard, wanted in the slaying of a New Jersey state trooper in the early 1970s.